AdaCore/learn/content/courses/advanced-ada/parts/resource_management/memory_management.rst

     be contiguous blocks of memory.
 However, each memory allocation in a storage pool returns a pointer to a contiguous block of memory.

+    Also, arrays in general are not guaranteed to be contiguous |mdash| apart from arrays of :ada:`Storage_Array` type, as we've just seen.
+In practice, however, if you're using a modern architecture, you most likely won't encounter an array that isn't allocated on a contiguous block.
+(You would rather see an array allocated on non-contiguous blocks when using an older architecture with segmented memory.)

 .. admonition:: For further reading

     Note that the :ada:`Storage_Offset` is an integer type with a range defined